 To adapt to varying security needs, we’ve created access options that suit different requirements, even within the same facility.

-Mediated JSTOR – Students gain access via an internet connection to a version of JSTOR hosted at pep.jstor.org.
-This modified version is designed to meet the unique needs of incarcerated learners while incorporating a correctional facility’s media review policy.
-All external links are disabled and the site does not serve as a gateway to internet browsing.
-The facility will need to whitelist the JSTOR URL and provide access to computers, laptops, tablets, or devices with access to the approved website.
+Students gain access via an internet connection to a version of JSTOR designed to meet the unique needs of incarcerated learners while incorporating a correctional facility’s media review policy.
+There are no external links, and the site does not serve as a gateway to internet browsing.
+The facility will need to place pep.jstor.org on its allowed list (whitelist) and provide access to computers, laptops, tablets, or other devices with internet connectivity.
+We can run on DOC-owned networks and outsourced/third-party platforms such as Securus/JPay,Orijin, ATLO, Nucleos, etc.

-DOCs interested in the direct access version of JSTOR can participate in a trial version to allow IT staff to evaluate the site’s ability to meet facility whitelisting protocols while DOC staff review the licensing agreement.
+DOCs interested in the mediated version of JSTOR can participate in a trial period to allow IT staff to evaluate JSTOR’s ability to meet facility networking requirements.

 Interested in bringing JSTOR to your facility?